-- 18.3 Advertisements for lotteries that can be participated in only by entering gambling premises must make that condition clear. - 18.4 Advertisements for lotteries must not exploit the susceptibilities, aspirations, credulity, inexperience or lack of knowledge of under-18s or other vulnerable persons. - 18.5 Advertisements for lotteries must not be likely to be of particular appeal to under-18s, especially by reflecting or being associated with youth culture.
-Please refer to Section 32 for scheduling restrictions. - 18.6 Advertisements for lotteries may include under-18s.
-No-one who is, or seems to be, under 25 years old may be featured gambling or playing a significant role. - 18.7 Advertisements that exclusively feature the good causes that benefit from a lottery and include no explicit encouragement to buy a lottery product may include under-18s in a significant role. - 18.8 Advertisements for lotteries must not exploit cultural beliefs or traditions about gambling or luck. - 18.9 Advertisements for lotteries must not condone or encourage criminal or antisocial behaviour. - 18.10 Advertisements for lotteries must not condone or feature gambling in a working environment (an exception exists for workplace lottery syndicates and gambling premises).
+- 18.6 Advertisements for lotteries must not feature anyone who is, or seems to be, under 25 years old participating in gambling. - Advertisements for lotteries which include any reference to scratchcards or online instant-win lottery products must not feature anyone who is, or seems to be, under 25 years old in a significant role.
+Other advertisements for lotteries must not feature anyone who is, or seems to be, under 25 years old in a significant role unless either: - they are featured solely to depict the good causes supported by the lottery and there is no explicit encouragement to purchase a lottery product; or - they are representative of the primary beneficiaries of the lottery and the lottery primarily benefits under-25s (including in a family setting). - 18.8 Advertisements for lotteries must not exploit cultural beliefs or traditions about gambling or luck. - 18.9 Advertisements for lotteries must not condone or encourage criminal or antisocial behaviour. - 18.10 Advertisements for lotteries must not condone or feature gambling in a working environment (an exception exists for workplace lottery syndicates and gambling premises).

-ALCOHOL
+1 G ALCOHOL

-Advertisements for alcoholic drinks should not be targeted at people under 18 years of age and should not imply, condone or encourage immoderate, irresponsible or antisocial drinking.
+Advertisements for alcoholic drinks should not be targeted at people under 18 years of age and should not imply, condone or encourage immoderate, irresponsible or anti-social drinking.